jeonghihi/commaneverends.github.io/a_music.md

 # music, neverends

 We are making an archive of musicians/sound artists who identifies as XX.

-Let us know your fav songs, musician, any kinds of sound artists.
+Let us know your fav songs, musicians, any kinds of sound artists.

 ---
 <font color="red"> Feel free to share your fav music, to make this archive more diverse and interesting. </font>